Horse Drawn Gypsy Caravan Holidays

 A gypsy caravan is a great way to spend a family holiday, to escape as a couple or enjoy the experience with friends.
 It’s been proven as a great option for hen parties also.

 A Typical Gypsy Caravan Break

-Meet us at one of our beautiful and secluded private camps or at a country pub where you can leave and forget about your car for a few days.
+Meet us at one of our beautiful and secluded private camps, usually at Maughamby Farm, Glassonby, nr Penrith one of our private camps where you can leave and forget about your car for a few days.

 You may have the opportunity to take the reigns and drive the horse and wagon along quiet country roads, after some instructions but we’ll always be near to hand so no need for any experience or worries.

 We take you from one beautiful camp to the next.
 We set you up with a fire and all you need before leaving you for a night or two to enjoy your privacy, nature and adventure holiday, before returning to yoke up the horse and wagon and trundle on to the next camp..